tim-pan/stock_exercise/README.md

-# some stock information of taiwan enterprise
+# some stock information of taiwan enterprises
 ###### tags: `beautifulSoup`,`selenium`,`python`
 this is just a exercise of scrapy but I don't use the framework 'scrapy'